 One of the big catalysts for the UX explosion was the introduction of the iPhone in 2007.
 The user experience of this new device was revolutionary!
 So easy to use, so innovative, so obvious that it made us wonder: why didn’t I think about it first?
-It’s true that Apple has a history of greatly designed software, but the difference is that the iPhone was so successful, that it became mainstream.
+It’s true that Apple has a history of greatly designed software, but the difference is that the iPhone was so successful that it became mainstream.
 And with that massive adoption, more and more people started to expect the same level of experience from all their software products.
 The thought was: why can’t all software be as easy to use?
 Why do I have to live with clunky business software as opposed to beautifully designed applications?

 Since then, companies have taken notice and started to invest in ways to make their software more user-friendly.
-I remember a few years back, while working as Director of PM for a design agency, almost every conversation with Product VPs, CEOs and CMOs revolved around making their product more usable and enjoyable.
+A few years back, while working as Director of PM for a design agency, almost every conversation with Product VPs, CEOs and CMOs revolved around making their product more usable and enjoyable.
 They’d say: “I want my product to be like the iPhone.
 Well, not like the iPhone, but like the iPhone…”.

 Design disciplines behind UX

 Information Architecture (IA)

 Information Architecture is responsible for modeling and organizing all the data in your application.
 Everything else within the application will be built on top of this data model.
-Some common deliverables you can expect include site maps, information architecture diagrams and object models.
+Some common deliverables you can expect include site maps, information architecture diagrams, and object models.

 Interaction Design is responsible for organizing how the models provided by the IA will be displayed on the screen.
 Interaction designers design the overall UI framework for the application.
-They also design the navigation and they provide ways for the user to always know where they are, where they came from and how to go back.
+They also design the navigation, and they provide ways for the user always to know where they are, where they came from and how to go back.
 They are also experts at selecting which UI controls to use depending on the desired interaction with the user.
 Some common IX deliverables include sketches and wireframes (like the one on the left).
 The development team will use these deliverables as a roadmap on how the application should flow.

 As a Product Manager, chances are you are also creating some basic sketches or wireframes in tools like Visio or Balsamiq.
 That’s great because sketches are the perfect tool for communicating ideas to your team.
-But, when it’s time design the actual application, it’s a good idea to get help from the pros and have an interaction designer leverage your sketch to work their magic.
+But, when it’s time to design the actual application, it’s a good idea to get help from the pros and have an interaction designer leverage your sketch to work their magic.

-–Visual Design (VD)
+Visual Design (VD)

 As you know, finding a bug on released software is many times more expensive than finding the bug during the early development stages.
 Likewise, the longer it takes you to find a usability issue or a design flaw, the more expensive it will be to fix, and even worse, you risk frustrating your users and hurting that adoption that you so much desire.